Howard Bernard Gotlieb

 Howard Bernard Gotlieb, Ph.D.
 (October 24, 1926 – December 1, 2005) was an American archivist, and the founding director of Special Collections at Boston University, which was established as an archive center in 1963.
 In 2003, the center was renamed The Howard Gotlieb Archival Research Center in his honor.
 Gotlieb acquired substantial holdings to the archive from individuals who played a significant part in the fields of journalism, literature, film, and political and religious movements.
 The archive includes historical documents donated by individuals such as letters written by Bette Davis, important papers from Martin Luther King Jr. donated before the Selma to Montgomery marches, jokes written by Groucho Marx, Fred Astaire’s tap dancing shoes, hundreds of documents from Dan Rather, and notes for a book first titled "Great White" that was later changed to "Jaws" written by Peter Benchley.

 Gotlieb worked at Yale prior to becoming the director of Special Collections at Boston University in 1963.
-Since that time, the BU’s collection has grown to over 140,000 rare books.
+Since that time, the BU's collection has grown to over 140,000 rare books.

 Early life and education

-Gotlieb was born October 24, 1926 in a small Jewish community in Bangor, Maine.
-His parents were Maurice and Eva (nee Goldstein) Gotlieb.
+Gotlieb was born October 24, 1926, in a small Jewish community in Bangor, Maine.
+His parents were Maurice and Eva (née Goldstein) Gotlieb.
 He collected stamps as a child and discovered archival work as a member of the US Army Signal Corps in postwar Germany, where his job was gathering the papers of Nazi officials.

 Gotlieb earned a bachelor's degree in history from George Washington University, in Washington, DC, a master's degree in history from Columbia University in New York and a doctorate in international relations from Oxford.